paper cutout of a person with a wet spot to show menopause incontinence

 • Manage stress.
 High stress levels can worsen bladder issues.
 Use relaxation techniques like deep breathing, yoga, and/or meditation to reduce stress.

 • Medical interventions.
 In some cases, medical interventions may be necessary.
-These can include medications that help with bladder function, local hormone therapy, and surgical procedures to fortify support for the bladder and urethra.
+These can include medicines to help with bladder function, local hormone therapy, and surgeries to fortify support for the bladder and urethra.

 • Seeking professional help.
 People who are experiencing incontinence should never hesitate to seek medical advice.
-A healthcare provider can work with you to understand the type and severity of your bladder issue and recommend treatment options.
+A healthcare provider can work with you to understand the type and severity of your bladder issue.
+They can also discuss treatment options.
 Your gynecologist is a good place to start the discussion.
 They may refer you to a specialist called a urogynecologist or urologist, if you need more invasive testing or procedures.

-Education is a key component of managing urinary incontinence.
-Talking with healthcare providers, friends, and family members can help break down the stigma you may feel and promote a safe environment for you to navigate this phase of life and feel more in control…of your bladder.
+Education is a key part of managing urinary incontinence.
+Talking to healthcare providers, friends, and family can help remove the stigma you may feel.
+It can also promote a safe environment for you to navigate this phase of life and feel more in control…of your bladder.

 *Data from Attitudes & Usage study conducted in August 2021 with 4,578 female participants ages 40-65.
 Funded by Kenvue.